dsahil12/SahilDesai-Portfolio/README.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>
 <br>
+As seen above, the finalized version of the visualization has been tailored to help executives, particularly CEOs, identify potential partnership opportunities across various sectors.
+The visual features a clear bar chart showcasing the brand value of the top sectors, with the brand value represented in billions of USD.
+It also includes the top three brands in each sector, providing an immediate view of key players.
+It can help the executive make any key decision about partnering with some of the leaders in different sectors.

+Simplified the color scheme to enhance clarity without overwhelming the viewer.
+There are 3 distinct columns to highlight critical attributes for a more streamlined look.
+This static, easy-to-read visualization is ideal for an executive audience, offering strategic insights in a less cluttered and more professional format.

 ### Final Project
 Here it might be helpful to include a high-level description of your final project.